top of page

 Though we didn't see the termites, their mounds are indeed impressive.

-Active colony termite mound.
+Active termite colony mound.

 14) Termite queens can live up to 50 (fifty) years!